danielfcastro/jumia-frontend/README.md

 ## Overview

-This API was developed using Springboot 2.1.6.
+This Frontend was developed using the latest reactjs version.
 It uses paging to reduce the overall weight over networking and increase the overall performance.

 ## Running the Example